os-climate/sostrades-core/sos_trades_core/sos_wrapping/analysis_discs/documentation/doe_eval.markdown

 1. Step 1: Generate (or provide)  an "input sample of data".
 2. Step 2: Run a nested sub_process on the rows of this input sample.
 A loop is performed on all rows of this sample, so as to compute the nested sub_process.

+## Warning: in future SoSTrades versions, the "Custom DoE" capability will be removed from DoE_Eval

 ## Types and ordering rules